duhon/magento-docker/README.md

  - RUN `bash ./reinstall` - install/reinstall Magento with repositories provided in INSTALLED_REPOS (see .env)

  Note: for storefront-search-ce to work do this after install:
+ - Make sure to fill up auth.json.tmpl in storefront-search-ce repo
- - Run 'docker-compose exec app-search magento storefront_search' (this will add env.php and config.php) Atm search service requires DB connection to work properly
+ - Run 'docker-compose exec app-search magento reinstall_storefront_search' (this will add env.php and config.php) Atm search service requires DB connection to work properly
- - uncomment GRPC_SERVICE_CLASS var in .env
+ - Make sure to put right class to GRPC_SERVICE_CLASS var in .env
  - Run 'docker-compose exec app-search magento grpc' (this will generate service map and run GRPC service)
  - After you can use grpcui-search docker container to test GRPC